feross/buffer/README.md

 Nonetheless, when/if the Buffer API changes in node, this module's API will change accordingly.

+## related packages

+- [`is-buffer`](https://www.npmjs.com/package/is-buffer) - Determine if an object is a Buffer without including the whole `Buffer` package
+- [`typedarray-to-buffer`](https://www.npmjs.com/package/typedarray-to-buffer) - Convert a typed array to a Buffer without a copy

 ## performance

 See perf tests in `/perf`.